 Jone Alan Ruiz | Classical Guitar, Cuatro

 Jone Ruiz was born in Puerto Rico and began his studies in the Interamerican University where he holds a bachelor's degree in classical guitar and studied with the distinguished classical guitarist Linda Chellouf.
 In 2010 he participated in a national interchange program through the Complutense University in Madrid where he had the opportunity to take classes in music education and private guitar lessons with Professor Demetrio Ballesteros in Ajofrin, Toledo.
 He has also studied in master classes with some of the world's leading guitarist including, Jorge Caballero, Ana Vidovic, Martha Masters, Thomas Kirchhoff, Adam Holzman, Jose Antonio Escobar, Valerie Hartzell, Berta Rojas, and Steve Lin, among many others.
 He has performed nationally and has participated in different festivals and competitions around the United States.
-Currently Ruiz is in his last semester of pursuing a master's degree at the University of Wisconsin-Milwaukee, where he studies with world renowned guitarist, Rene Izquierdo.
+Ruiz received a master's degree at the University of Wisconsin-Milwaukee, where he studied with world renowned guitarist, Rene Izquierdo.

 Manuel Rodriguez Almeida | Classical Guitar, Guitarron